-If we hear a packet directly and the same one digipeated, we only send the first to the APRS IS due to duplicate removal.
-It may be desirable to favor the digipeated packet over the original.
-For example, you might be more interested in packets that have been forwarded by satellites rather than heard directly.
+If we hear a packet directly and the same one digipeated, we send both to APRS IS.
+(RF>IS duplicate suppression was removed in version 1.5).
+The Server keeps the first one and the duplicate digipeated packet is dropped.
+You might be more interested in packets that have been forwarded by satellites rather than heard directly.
 For this situation, we have an option which delays a packet if we hear it directly and the via path is not empty.

 When using this option, the digipeated packets will go to the server immediately.
 The original, heard directly, is sent after a delay, typically 10 seconds.
-Duplicate removal will drop the original if there is a corresponding digipeated version.
+The idea is that the digipeated packet would then be kept by the Servers.